JimmyGuo12/LiquidBounce/README.md

 ## License

 This project is subject to the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-This does only apply for source code located directly in this clean repository.
+This only applies to source code located directly in this clean repository.
 During the development and compilation process, additional source code may be used to which we have obtained no rights.
-Such code is not covered by the GPL license.
+The GPL license does not cover such code.

-For those who are unfamiliar with the license, here is a summary of its main points.
+For those unfamiliar with the license, here is a summary of its main points.
 This is by no means legal advice nor legally binding.

 *Actions that you are allowed to do:*